by Megan McDonald (2000)

 “Roar!” says Judy Moody as she wakes up for the first day of third grade.
 Judy is not excited about a new teacher, a new desk, or a new class pet.
 And the worst part?
 None of her shirts have words on them.

 Judy Moody is unabashed.
 She gets mad, acts silly, is surprised, speaks up, and is always curious.
-Girls and boys will delight in her antics and identify with her frustrations.
-Megan McDonald expertly creates a character who feels so real — as if she is sitting next to you in Mr. Todd’s third grade class.
+Girls and boys will delight in her antics with her good pal Rocky, and identify with her frustrations with her little brother, Stink.
+Megan McDonald expertly creates a character who feels so real — as if you are sitting next to her in Mr. Todd’s third grade class.

-Judy Moody is a book to get your families laughing together and hooked on reading together.
-She’ll help you create a culture of literacy in your families’ homes.
-There are over a dozen books in the series as well as a spinoff series starring her brother, Stink.
-You’ll want to make sure your library has all of them!
+Judy Moody is a book to get classrooms and families laughing and hooked on reading together.
+She will remind all of us that life is 20% what happens to us and 80% how we deal with it, so any bad day can be turned into a good one if we make it happen.
+She will help create a culture of literacy in your families’ homes and – with over a dozen books in the series (as well as a spinoff series starring Stink) – you will want to make sure your library has all of them!